catseye/Wanda/README.md

 Further Work
 ------------

-Here are some ideas for more features that might be productively added to the language, if we wanted more from it than just showing that it's Turing-complete.
+There may be more features that might be productively added to the language, if we wanted more from it than just showing that it's Turing-complete.

+One logical extension would be, since we are able to `sink` values to the bottom of the stack, also be able to `float` them up from the bottom again.
+This would let the bottom of the stack be usable as a temporary storage area, rather than just as a way to use the string as a queue.

-One thing that is attractive is the possibility for creating new rules that are not written statically in the initial program.
-And possibly retracting existing rules too, but this seems less exciting.
+Another thing that seems attractive is the possibility for creating new rules that are not written statically in the initial program.
+(And possibly retracting existing rules too, but this seems less exciting.)
-But I haven't worked out a way to do this yet that I like.
+But I haven't worked out a way to do this yet that I really like.

 - - - -